eclipse-tracecompass-incubator/org.eclipse.tracecompass.incubator/README.md

   Mainly for use on build servers.
 Copies the standard update site (for the Eclipse plugin installation) to the destination specified by `-DsiteDestination=/absolute/path/to/destination`.

+* `mvn javadoc:aggregate`

+  Mainly for use on build servers.
+Generates the javadoc of API classes as a HTML website to the destination specified by `-Djavadoc-site=/absolute/path/to/destination`.